PI Scores - What You Need to Know

 PI results

-The profile on the right describes a person who easily accepts other’s decisions and focuses on getting things done in a self disciplined and proper way.
+The profile on the right describes a person who easily accepts other’s decisions and focuses on getting things done in a self-disciplined and proper way.

 PI behavioral scores are grouped into 17 different types of personality profiles, each with its own work style, social attitudes, strengths, and weaknesses.
 Read more about them in our PI Personality Types guide!

-The behavioral assessment created by PI is a personality test like no other, and approaching it unprepared could mean that you don't represent your best self to the assessor, get disappointing PI test results, and miss out on that job you're after.
+The behavioral assessment created by PI is a personality test like no other, and approaching it unprepared could mean that you don't represent your best self to the assessor, get disappointing PI test scores, and miss out on that job you're after.

-How to Ace Your Predictive Index Test
+How to Ace Your PI Test

 Although both tests we reviewed on this page are fundamentally different, no matter which Predictive Index test you are taking there is one golden rule - preparation.